Acsigen/sysadmin-playground/Containers/Docker.md

 CMD ["-D","FOREGROUND"]
 ```

 If no entrypoint is pecified, the container will automatically trun `/bin/sh -c`.
-You will also encounted the `CMD` command being used as an entrypoint.
+You will also encounter the `CMD` command being used as an entrypoint. **When `CMD` is being used as an entrypoint, the command is executed as an argument to the default entrypoint `sh -c` which can give unexpected results.**

 Then you run the following command to build the image: